TLutchyn/LOD-library-191-molecules-_LC_MS/README.md

 Most ML methods assume large datasets, but LC–MS quantification libraries are usually small.

-This project is unique because it:
+This work is unique because it:

 - uses Leave-One-Out Cross-Validation (LOOCV), ideal for limited molecular sets